NAYDO Eagle Award for Excellence in Fundraising

 - Adherence to your country's YMCA Brand Guidelines is required.

-A panel of judges consisting of past Eagle Award winners convenes after the December 6 nomination deadline; all nominated YMCAs are notified by the Eagle Award Chair of their status in late January prior to the January 31 conference registration deadline.
+A panel of judges consisting of past Eagle Award winners convenes after the December 6 nomination deadline.
+All nominatees are notified by the Eagle Award Chair of their status prior to the January 31 conference registration deadline.

 Download Nomination Form